 About Minim Photographic Studio

-Based in Taipei, Minim Photographic Studio is a collaboration between two analogue camera enthusiasts, Min and Nim.
+Based in Taipei and Seoul, Minim Photographic Studio is a collaboration between two analogue camera enthusiasts, Min and Nim.
 Together they aim to bring clients no gimmicks, minimalistic, classic photography with minimal fuss.

 Both photographers specialise in capturing images with traditional cameras, and are passionate about the slow process and timeless aesthetic that analogue photography produces.
 Both photographers are also professionally trained in using digital cameras, so if you prefer digital images please don't hesitate to ask.